Last updated: 11/12/2017

 Annual Rewards Day

-There is an annual Rewards Day for students in Years 8 – 11, who meet the set criteria for a positive contribution to school life.
-The visit is a full day off-site, co-ordinated by the Pastoral Team.
-In recent years, the destination was LightWater Valley theme park.
+An annual Rewards Day is held in September for students in Years 8–11 who meet the set criteria (to be reviewed on an annual basis) for a positive contribution to school life, at the discretion of the Pastoral Team.
+The visit will be for a full day off-site, co-ordinated by the Pastoral Team.